WilliamMarti/CCNA/CCNA/Security/DHCP Snooping.md

 If the rate of DHCP message crosses to configured limit the interface is err-disabled

-Similar to port-security, the interface can be manually re-enabled or automatically re-enabled with the errdisable recovery
+Similar to port-security, the interface can be manually re-enabled or automatically re-enabled with the err-disable recovery

 ```
+! limit rate is in pps
 S1(config)# int g0/0
 S1(config-if)# ip dhcp snooping limit rate 1
 S1(config)# errdisable recovery cause dhcp-rate-limit